AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

 An extension is a packaged set of code that extends the Launch interface and the library functionality.
 Extensions give you the ability to choose only the parts of the Adobe Experience Platform SDK that you need for your specific app.
 Since you will be implementing the Adobe solutions (e.g. Target, Analytics, and Audience Manager), you will add the necessary extensions required to support them.

->[!WARNING] Adding and removing Extensions in mobile Launch properties requires you to update the embed codes in your app.
+>[!WARNING] Adding and removing Extensions in mobile Launch properties requires you to update your app.
 This is different from web Launch properties, in which you can add or remove extensions at any time, without having to update your website.

 ## Prerequisites